On the CLT for rotations and BV functions: Introduction

-An important point is the control of the variance $\|\varphi_n\|_2^2$ for $n$ belonging to a set of density 1, at least in the case of $\alpha$ with bounded partial quotients.
-In the special case where $\alpha$ is a quadratic irrational, this information can be improved.
-A result for vectorial step functions can also be proven (Theorem \ref{vectorCLT}).
-To apply the results to a step function, a Diophantine type condition is needed (cf. Condition (\ref{hypoGamma0})), which holds generically with respect to the discontinuities.
+An important point is the control of the variance $\|\varphi_n\|_2^2$.
+In Section \ref{VarErg}, we study the set of integers for which the variance $\|\varphi_n\|_2^2$ of the ergodic sums is big (expected to be of order $\ln n$ for $n$ belonging to a set of density 1, in the case $\alpha$ bpq).
+The most precise information is obtained in the special case where $\alpha$ is a quadratic irrational in Subsection \ref{quadrat}.

-The results are presented in Section \ref{VarErg} and \ref{CLTappl}.
-There are based on the decorrelation of the ergodic sums taken at times $q_k$ and on an abstract central limit theorem, whose proofs are given in Sections \ref{sectiondecor} and \ref{sectionclt}.
+The central limit theorem is presented in Section \ref{CLTappl}.
+It is based on the decorrelation between the ergodic sums at times $q_k$ (the denominators of $\alpha$) and on an abstract central limit theorem.
+To apply the results to a step function, a Diophantine condition is needed on the discontinuities of $\varphi$ which holds generically.

+The proofs of the CLT and the decorrelation are given in Sections \ref{sectionclt} and \ref{sectiondecor}.
+In Appendix 1, we prove a proposition used for quadratic numbers in the study of the variance.

+The results of this paper have been announced in \cite{CoLe19}.
+The authors thank the referees for their helpful remarks.